Philippines flag

-The postal code for Bato is 6525 in Eastern Visayas, Leyte, Philippines.
-The table below lists ZIP codes and postcodes for places within Bato.
+The Postal Codes (ZIP Codes) for Bato is 6525 in Leyte, Eastern Visayas, Leyte, Philippines.
+The table below lists Postal Codes and postcodes for places within Bato.

 Postal Codes for Places in Bato